 Documenting the health disparities of urban Indians and the pressing need for an adequate health care system serving urban Indians, a report released in March 2004 by the Urban Indian Health Institute concluded that Native Americans living in urban areas are at a greater risk of poor health than most Americans.
 The report found that Native Americans in the 34 urban areas served by IHS-funded Urban Indian Health Organizations have rates 38 percent higher for death due to accident, 126 percent higher for chronic liver disease and cirrhosis, and 54 percent higher for diabetes than general population rates.
+The properties of the present areas are at a greater risk of poor health than most Americans.
+The report found that Native Americans in the 34 urban areas served by IHS-funded Urban Indian Health Organizations have rates 38 percent higher for diabetes than general population rates.

 Accordingly, while the health disparities among Native Americans in general are great, the disparities are even greater for Native Americans living in urban areas.
 As IHS admits, it has the responsibility to eliminate barriers, elevate health status, and reduce the health disparities among Native Americans in urban areas.
-IHS states that it addresses its responsibility by funding, through contracts and grants, 34 urban programs, and 10 alcohol and substance abuse programs.
+HIS states that it addresses its responsibility by funding, through contracts and grants, 34 urban programs, and 10 alcohol and substance abuse programs.
 As mentioned, however, IHS funding for its urban programs-which serve 25 percent of the Native American population-makes up a scant 1 percent of total IHS appropriations.

 When asked to explain any changes made or proposals to improve health care for the growing urban Indian population, IHS failed to provide examples of significant programmatic improvements.
 It pointed to improvements in the urban program's data collection system, the establishment of an urban Indian epidemiology center, and more focus on the involvement of urban programs in the agency's consultation efforts.
+208

-&lt;sup>201 Ration Testimony, Briefing Transcript, p.
+201 Ration Testimony, Briefing Transcript, p.
 78.

-&lt;sup>202 Culbertson Testimony, Briefing Transcript, p.
+202 Culbertson Testimony, Briefing Transcript, p.
 268.

-&lt;sup>204 Urban Indian Health Institute, The Health Status of Urban American Indians and Alaska Natives, Mar.
+204 Urban Indian Health Institute, The Health Status of Urban American Indians and Alaska Natives, Mar.
 16, 2004, p.
 31.

-&lt;sup>205 Ibid., p. v.
+205 Ibid., p. v.

 As discussed in Chapter 4, the underfunding of urban Indian programs is a crisis.
 Compounding the problem may be a lack of representation for urban Indians.
 Norman Ration of the National Indian Youth Council said that urban Indians were disproportionately represented in discussions before Congress and IHS.
-Mr. Ration explained that, among other problems, the inability to voice urban Indian concerns has resulted in funding mechanisms that allow funds designated for urban Indians to be spent by tribal health programs.
-He clarified that as tribes compact services that were provided by hospitals, tribes take the funds intended for their tribal members and use the funds for services provided on reservation.
-According to IHS, however, the urban program is a budget line item in the IHS budget.
-Urban projects are funded separately from the IHS program for Native Americans on or near reservations.
-Mr. Ration, nonetheless, is concerned that urban Indians do not have a voice to express their concerns when it comes to funding distribution.
+209 Mr. Ration explained that, among other problems, the inability to voice urban Indian concerns has resulted in funding mechanisms that allow funds designated for urban Indians to be spent by tribal health programs.
+210 He clarified that as tribes compact services that were provided by hospitals, tribes take the funds intended for their tribal members and use the funds for services provided on reservation.
+211 According to IHS, however, the urban program is a budget line item in the IHS budget.
+212 Urban projects are funded separately from the IHS program for Native Americans on or near reservations.
+213 Mr. Ration, nonetheless, is concerned that urban Indians do not have a voice to express their concerns when it comes to funding distribution.
+214